comunica/comunica/packages/actor-init-sparql-rdfjs/README.md

 const DataFactory = require('n3').DataFactory;

-// This can be any RDFJS source
-// In this example, we wrap an N3Store const store = new N3Store();
+// This can be any RDFJS source const store = new N3Store();
 store.addQuad(DataFactory.quad(
   DataFactory.namedNode('a'), DataFactory.namedNode('b'), DataFactory.namedNode('http://dbpedia.org/resource/Belgium')));